Kathleen N. Straus

-Kathleen Nagler Straus (born December 3, 1923) served as a member of the Michigan State Board of Education from 1993–2016.
+Kathleen Nagler Straus (born December 3, 1923) is an American women's rights activist who served as a member of the Michigan State Board of Education from 1993 to 2016.
 She has been continuously involved in civic organizations in Michigan, since moving to Detroit in 1952.
 Her volunteer and professional roles have included the Presidency of the League of Women Voters of Detroit, Executive Director of People and Responsible Organizations (PRO) for Detroit, President of the Michigan State Board of Education, and Secretary of the National Association of State Boards of Education.

 Personal life and education

-Kathleen Nagler was born in Harlem, the daughter of an Austrian-born lawyer and a homemaker.
+Kathleen Nagler was born in Harlem on December 3, 1923, the daughter of an Austrian-born lawyer and a homemaker.
 Her family moved to Belle Harbor for four years when she was as a young child, but returned to Manhattan thereafter, and grew up on the West Side.
 She graduated from Hunter College and worked as a teacher, and an economist in the United States Department of the Treasury in Washington, DC.
 She met her first husband, Everett Straus in Washington.
 They married in New York in 1948, when she was an analyst at the Federal Reserve Bank of New York.
 In 1952, Everett Straus was offered a job with a cigar manufacturer RG Dunn in Detroit, and they relocated with their young son, Peter.
 She began volunteer work with the League of Women Voters, the Adlai Stevenson presidential campaign, and millage campaigns.
 Her second child, Barbara was born a few years later.

 Everett Straus died on Thanksgiving Day in 1967, when their children were aged 16 and 10.
 In May 2008, as the 85 year old President of the Michigan State Board of Education, she married the Honorable Walter Shapero, a 77 year old bankruptcy judge still working full-time.